-This old-fashioned ice cream has cherries mixed in and a fresh cherry sauce on top, an irresistible combination.
-It's smooth and velvety, with a fantastic chocolate flavor.
+This old-fashioned ice cream has fresh cherry sauce layered with the chocolate mixture before freezing and on top when served; it is an irresistible combination.
+It's smooth and velvety, with a deep but sweet chocolate flavor, and it requires an ice cream maker.

-This is a very old-fashioned ice cream made with yolks and cream.
+This is a very old-fashioned ice cream recipe with a custard made with egg yolks and cream.

 Ice cream machines